Lomray-Software/microservices/microservices/payment-stripe/README.md

 3. Fee - Platform fee, Stripe fee (included in application fees).
 4. Platform fee - fee that grab Platform as revenue from transaction.
 5. Stripe fee - fee that Stripe takes from processing transaction.
+6. Extra fee - apply to sender or/and receiver and included in transaction application fees, and in payment intent collected fees

 Rebuild: 1